 If you are looking for a hostel, I would point you in the direction of the StayOkay brand as I have heard nothing but good things about them.
 There are three in the city, two which are more centrally located and one which is closer to Vondelpark, if you are looking for somewhere in a quieter part of the city.
 Alternatively, if you are looking for luxury while staying in Amsterdam I would recommend The Hoxton or the Sir Adam Hotel.

 Amsterdam is a moderately sized city but it is well connected and easy to get around.
 Therefore you will not need to worry too much about the location of your accommodation in terms of what you want to see.
-Most people tend to opt to stay in the De Wallen or Centraal areas as they are closest to all of the attractions, I personally prefer the Jordaan or De Pijp neighbourhoods as they quieter.
+Most people tend to opt to stay in the De Wallen or Centraal areas as they are closest to all of the attractions, I personally prefer the Jordaan or De Pijp neighbourhoods as they are quieter.

 The best way to get around Amsterdam